 - When approaching a hydration station, move to the side of the road, grab your fluid/nutritional needs and keep moving.
 There will be multiple hydration tables so if the first table is busy KEEP MOVING.

-- Throw your used cup to the side of the road as close to the hydration station as possible, ideally in one of the marked bins.
-Drop your cup down by your waist so you don’t hit/splash another participant.
+- Throw your used cup in the garbage bins provided!
+If they are full, drop your cup down by your waist, to the side of the road as close to the hydration station as possible.
+Make sure not to so you don’t hit/splash another participant or volunteer!

 - If you plan to stop at the aid station, move past the tables and pull off to the side of the road.